ludihan/bfu/README.md

-# bfu is an interpreter and eventual compiler for brainfvck.
+# bfu is an interpreter and eventual compiler for brainfvck

 The goal of this project make a general tool for everything related to this
     language, covering the many edge cases not specified by the creator.
-It's also my testbed for weird compiler experiments and ELF manipulation.
+It's also my testbed for weird compiler experiments and ELF manipulation

 ## Compiling.
 > [!NOTE]
 > Non-UNIX systems are not supported for the moment and I rely
-    only tested this in GNU/Linux.
+    only tested this in GNU/Linux

 Assuming you have make and a C compiler installed, clone the repo, cd into it
     and you'll be able run some commmands like so: